MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-app-notification.md

 :::image type="content" source="~/assets/images/app-notification.png" alt-text="Screenshot shows you the flow diagram of notification framework for your app.":::

-Here are some example scenario's and recommended notification types:
+Here is some example scenario's and recommended notification types:

 |Notification scenario|Notification type |Recommended notification|
 |----|----|----|